Explicit birational geometry of 3-folds and 4-folds of general type, III

 \section{\bf Introduction}

-One of the fundamental aspects of birational geometry is to understand the behavior of the pluricanonical map $\Phi_m$ of any variety for any $m\in {\mathbb Z}$.
-For varieties of general type, a key problem is to find a practical lower bound of the volume for the given variety and to find an effective integer $m>0$ so that $\Phi_m$ is birational.
+One of the fundamental aspects of birational geometry is to understand the behavior of the natural pluricanonical map $\Phi_m$ of any variety for any $m\in {\mathbb Z}_{>0}$.
+The induced fibrations possibly reduce the studies to lower dimensional situations.
+Varieties of general type, which are those with birational pluricanonical maps $\Phi_m$ for sufficiently large $m$, are therefore considered as the basic building blocks of varieties.

+For varieties of general type, a key problem is to find an effective integer $m>0$ so that $\Phi_m$ is birational.
 The remarkable theorem of Hacon and McKernan \cite{H-M}, Takayama \cite{Tak}, and Tsuji \cite{Tsuji} says that there is a constant $c(n)$ so that $\Phi_m$ is birational for all $n$-dimensional varieties of general type and for all $m\geq c(n)$.
-One may also refer to the very nice survey article Hacon--McKernan \cite{HM10} for other boundedness results in birational geometry.

-For up to date results on explicit birational geometry of 3-folds of general type, one may refer to our previous papers \cite{Explicit1, Explicit2}.
-Recall that we have proved the following:
+However, these constants are explicitly known only when $n \le 3$.